qwd/dev-site/docs/_en/account/suspension.md

 3. **Violation of license and attribution requirements**

-   You should follow the requirements of [license](/en/docs/terms/license/) and [attribution](/en/docs/terms/attribution/).
+   You should follow the requirements of [developers license](/en/docs/terms/tos/) and [attribution](/en/docs/terms/attribution/).
 When you violate these terms, your account will be suspended.

 4. **Providing fake information**